DerekBixby/regression_project/README.md

 * Explore data for variables driving value
   * Answer the following initial questions:
-      * Why drives differences in value between nearby properties?
+      * What is the variable most strongly correlated with property value?
-      * Why do properties with similar attributes differ in value between locations?
+      * How closely are the variables potentially affecting value related to each other?
       * How does number of bathrooms or bedrooms affect property value?
-      * How directly are square footage and value related?
+      * What drives differences in value between counties?

 * Develop a model to predict property value
   * Use variables identified as drivers to build predictive models